mwojnars/hypertag/README.md

 ### Control blocks

-Control blocks of multiple types are available in Hypertag to help you manipulate the input data directly inside the document without going back and forth between Python and templating code.
-The blocks available:
+Control blocks of multiple types are available in Hypertag to help you manipulate input data directly inside the document without going back and forth between Python and templating code.
+The blocks are:

 - **if-elif-else**
 - **try-else**